Albert and David Maysles

-Albert Maysles (November 26, 1926 – March 5, 2015) and his brother David Maysles (January 10, 1931 – January 3, 1987; /ˈmeɪzɛlz/ MAY-zelz) were an American documentary filmmaking team known for their work in the Direct Cinema style.
-Their best-known films include Salesman (1969), Gimme Shelter (1970) and Grey Gardens (1975).
+Albert Maysles (November 26, 1926 – March 5, 2015) and David Maysles (January 10, 1931 – January 3, 1987), collectively known as the Maysles brothers (/ˈmeɪzɛlz/ MAY-zelz), were American documentary filmmakers.
+They were known for their work in the Direct Cinema style.
+The brothers' best-known films include Salesman (1969), Gimme Shelter (1970) and Grey Gardens (1975).

-Biography
+Lives and careers

 Early lives

 The brothers were born in the Dorchester neighborhood of Boston, living there until the family moved to Brookline, Massachusetts when Albert was 13.
 Albert and David's parents, both Jewish, were immigrants to the United States; their father, born in Ukraine, was employed as a postal clerk, while their mother, originally from Poland, was a schoolteacher.
 The family originally settled in Dorchester to be near relatives (the brothers' great-uncle Josef Maysles and his daughter and son-in-law, Becky and Joe Kandib) who had moved there earlier.

 Albert originally pursued a career as a psychology professor and researcher.
 After serving in the U.S. Army Tank Corps during World War II, Albert obtained a BA from Syracuse University and MA in psychology from Boston University.
 He taught psychology at Boston University for three years, also working as a research assistant at a mental hospital and as head of a research project at Massachusetts General Hospital.
 As an outgrowth of his research work, he traveled to Russia to photograph a mental hospital, and returned the following year with a camera provided by CBS to film his first documentary, Psychiatry in Russia (1955).
 Although CBS did not air the film, it was televised on NBC, on the public broadcasting station WGBH-TV in Boston, and on Canadian network television.

 David also studied psychology at Boston University, receiving a BA.
 Also like his brother, David served in the U.S. Army and was stationed in West Germany during the Korean War.
 In the mid-1950s, he worked as a Hollywood production assistant on the Marilyn Monroe films Bus Stop and The Prince and the Showgirl.
 David later stated that he grew "disenchanted with conventional filming.
 The glamour had faded and the filming of take after take had become tedious."
 By 1957 he had teamed up with Albert to shoot two documentaries behind the Iron Curtain, Russian Close-Up (credited to Albert Maysles alone) and Youth in Poland, the latter of which was broadcast on NBC.

 By 1960, the Maysles brothers had joined Drew Associates, the documentary film company founded by photojournalist Robert Drew which also included Richard Leacock and D. A. Pennebaker.
 Albert would film, while David would handle sound.
 During this time, the brothers worked on Drew Associates films such as Primary and Adventures on the New Frontier.
 In 1962, Albert and David left Drew Associates to form their own production company, Maysles Films, Inc.